 Follow these simple steps.

 1. Download The Notice of Intended Marriage form.
 This can simply be down loaded from www.bdm.nsw.gov.au

 2. The form must be completed and signed by the authorised persons mentioned on the form.

-3. Mail the original signed notice of Intended Marriage to me along with a copy of the birth certificates along with divorce
+3. Email the signed notice of Intended Marriage to me along with a copy of the birth certificates and with divorce

-or death certificate if if you have been married before.
+or death certificate if you have been married before.

 4. Make sure this gets to me at least one month before the marriage is to take place.

-6. Once you are in Australian, we can meet and I can sight all ORIGINAL relevant documents, birth certificates , divorce certificates ,
+5. Once you are in Australian, we can meet and I can sight all ORIGINAL relevant documents, birth certificates ,divorce certificates,

 final dissolution of marriage certificates and where applicable annulment certificates and death certificates.